Entropy-based models to randomize real-world hypergraphs: Methods

-The model is defined by just one, global constraint, that, in our case, reads $T=\sum_{i=1}^N\sum_{\alpha=1}^LI_{i\alpha}$.
-Its microcanonical version extends the model by Erd\"os and R\'enyi~\cite{Erdos1959} - also known as Random Graph Model (RGM) - to hypergraphs and prescribes to count the number of incidence matrices that are compatible with a given, total number of 1s, say $T^*$: they are
+its microcanonical version extends the model by Erd\"os and R\'enyi~\cite{Erdos1959} - also known as Random Graph Model (RGM) - to hypergraphs and prescribes to count the number of incidence matrices that are compatible with a given, total number of $1$s, say $T^*$: they are

-with $V=NL$ being the total number of entries of the incidence matrix $\mathbf{I}$.
-Once the total number of configurations composing the microcanonical ensemble is determined, a procedure to generate them is needed: in the case of the RHM, it simply boils down to reshuffling the entries of the incidence matrix, a procedure ensuring that the total number of 1s is kept fixed while any other correlation is destroyed.\\
+with $V\equiv NL$ being the total number of entries of the incidence matrix $\mathbf{I}$.
+Once the total number of configurations composing the microcanonical ensemble has been determined, a procedure to generate them is needed: in the case of the RHM, it simply boils down to reshuffling the entries of the incidence matrix, a procedure ensuring that the total number of $1$s is kept fixed while any, other correlation is destroyed.